microsoft/fluentui/rfcs/react-components/styles-handbook.md

 });
 ```

 Exact colors should be never used in Fluent UI code and we do not recommend their use in applications either.
-The exception are [system-colors][mdn-system-colors] used by forced colors mode (inside media queries):
+The exception is [system-colors][mdn-system-colors] used by forced colors mode (inside media queries):

 ```js
 import { makeStyles } from '@griffel/react';